Create a Countdown Before Launches, Deadlines, or Events

 A countdown makes an abstract date concrete.
 Instead of saying "the launch is next Thursday", you can see the remaining days, hours, minutes, and seconds.

-That is useful for events, releases, campaign deadlines, webinars, school dates, and personal reminders.
+That is useful for events, releases, campaign deadlines, webinars, birthdays, exams, school dates, travel dates, and personal reminders.
 The number is only as accurate as the target date, time, and time zone you choose.

 Real-world scenario